ElliotGestrin/NAOChat/configs/README.md

 - chat_horizon [int]: The number of messages ChatGPT sees when responding.
 1 means only the last message.
 ChatGPT:s own responses are counted.

-- chat_token [int]: The maximum number of tokens ChatGPT can respond with.
+- chat_token [int]: The maximum n192.168.43.234umber of tokens ChatGPT can respond with.
 A hard cuttoff will be seen if reached.

 - *filt_prompt* [str]: The prompt given to the filter.
 Obligatory if filt_horizon > 0.
 Formattable.